mach10/js-games/README.md

 ###JS-GAMES
 A small repo holding some problems to be solved with javascript

-All commands to be run from within the root directory
+All commands to be run from within the root directory `js-games`

 Run `npm install` to install Jest